dhoer/k8s-env-gen/README.md

 compatible with kubernetes by generating:

 1. configmap script or secret yaml file with kubernetes compatible keys
-1. environment snippet to paste into deployment yaml that links environment variables back to configmap or secret
+1. environment snippet to merge into deployment yaml that links environment variables back to configmap or secret

 Reason for this (kubernetes v1.3):